 1 agreement are governed by [Article] 8.]
+Commented [CJ39]: Is this correct?
 2 SECTION 602.
 STANDING TO MAINTAIN PROCEEDING.
-3 (a) [Except as otherwise provided in Section 601(b), and subject] [Subject] to [Article] 3 4 and Sections 607, 608, and 609, a proceeding to adjudicate parentage may be maintained by: 5 (1) the child; 6 (2) the woman who gave birth to the child unless her parental rights have been 7 terminated[or she is a surrogate under [Article] 8]; 8 (3) an individual who is a parent under this [act]; 9 (4) except as otherwise provided in subsection (b), an individual whose parentage 10 of the child is to be adjudicated; 11 (5) a support-enforcement agency [or other governmental agency authorized by 12 law of this state other than this [act]]; 13 (6) an adoption agency authorized by law of this state other than this [act] or 14 licensed child-placement agency; or 15 (7) a representative authorized by law of this state other than this [act] to act for 16 an individual who otherwise would be entitled to maintain a proceeding but is deceased, 17 incapacitated, or a minor.
-18 (b) If the proceeding to establish parentage is commenced by an individual seeking to be 19 adjudicated to be a de facto parent under Section 205, the individual must establish standing to 20 maintain the action under the following rules.
+3 (a) [Except as otherwise provided in Section 601(b), and subject][Subject] to [Article] 3 4 and Sections 607, 608, and 609, a proceeding to adjudicate parentage may be maintained by: 5 (1) the child; 6 (2) the woman who gave birth to the child unless her parental rights have been 7 terminated[or she is a surrogate under [Article] 8]; 8 (3) an individual who is a parent under this [act]; Commented [CJ40]: Deborah wants to reorder this so that it reads: an individual who under this act is a parent.
+9 (4) except as otherwise provided in subsection (b), an individual whose parentage it reads: an individual who under this act is a parent.
+10 of the child is to be adjudicated; 11 (5) a support-enforcement agency [or other governmental agency authorized by 12 law of this state other than this [act]]; 13 (6) an adoption agency authorized by law of this state other than this [act] or 14 licensed child-placement agency; or Commented [CJ41]: Someone asked whether there was a difference between these two types of agencies.
+15 (7) a representative authorized by law of this state other than this [act] to act for uncence octively mese two types of agenetes.
+16 an individual who otherwise would be entitled to maintain a proceeding but is deceased, 17 incapacitated, or a minor.
+Commented [CJ42]: NOTE: have NOT yet inputted 18 (b) If the proceeding to establish parentage is commenced by an individual seeking to be suggested changes to and comments about these provisions.
+19 adjudicated to be a de facto parent under Section 205, the individual must establish standing to 20 maintain the action under the following rules.
 21 (1) The individual must file with the initial pleading an affidavit alleging specific 22 facts that support the existence of a de-facto-parent relationship with the child under Section 205.
 23 The pleading and affidavit must be served on all parents and any legal guardians of the child and